-Although poverty status and race/ethnicity (especially for American Indian and Alaskan Native children) have been shown to influence levels of literacy knowledge, the age-related patterns are most striking.
-From age 5 onwards, every additional six months of age is reflected in one third of a standard deviation of higher literacy knowledge.
-The variance from age 5 to 6 is equivalent to the effects of a home language other than English.
+Although poverty status and race/ethnicity (especially for American Indian and Alaska Native children) influence levels of literacy knowledge, it is the age-related patterns that are most striking.
+From age five on, every additional six months of age is reflected in one-third of a standard deviation of higher literacy knowledge.
+The variance from age five to six is equivalent to the effects of a home language other than English.

-Changes in Children's Preschool Experiences
+Changes in children's preschool experiences

-From 1960 to 2010, the experiences of children as preschoolers changed in several significant ways germane to literacy learning: (a) increased exposure to literacy-related media (television and movies), (b) greater availability of children's books, and (c) increased time spent in nonparental care.
+From 1960 to 2010, the experiences of children as preschoolers changed in several significant ways germane to literacy learning: (a) increased exposure to literacy-related media (television and movies), (b) greater availability of children's books, and (c) increased time spent in non-parental care.

 Media exposure.
 The type and extent of media exposure of the first-grade cohort of 1960 differed significantly from previous generations.
-Whereas young children in the 1930s and forward saw movies occasionally, television has been present in the homes of most children beginning in the 1960s.
+Whereas young children in the 1930s and following saw occasional movies, most children after 1960 grew up with televisions in their homes.
 American households with televisions increased from 9% in 1950 to 65% in 1955 and 87% in 1960.
-By 1975, the percentage of American households with televisions had stabilized in the high 90s (U.S. Census Bureau, 2011).
-However, the amount of television programming aimed at children in the mid- to late 1950s was already substantial, with shows such as Lassie and host/puppet shows such as Kukla, Fran, and Ollie.
+By 1975, the percentage had stabilized in the high 90s (U.S. Census Bureau, 2011), but the amount of television programming aimed at children in the mid- to late-1950s was already substantial, with shows such as Lassie and host/puppet shows such as Kukla, Fran and Ollie.

 From its earliest days, television had been marketed as a means for increasing children's learning, although equally vocal claims had been made of its potential negative effects (Schramm, 1968).
-Given that large-scale studies of young children's learning were rare at that time, the effects of television viewing were not established
+In that large-scale studies of young children's learning were rare at that time, the effects of television viewing were not established with the class of 1960.

-Table 2.
-ECLS (Birth Cohort of 2001): Contrasts in Kindergarten-Entry Literacy Performances Overall Factors Specific Comparison Difference (Scale Scores) Proportion of Standard Deviation Gender Girls-Boys 44.9 - 43 = 1.9 .13 Race/Ethnicity White-Black 46.4 - 41.1 = 5.3 .37 White-Hispanic 46.4 - 39.4 = 7 .49 White-Asian 46.4 - 51.9 = -5.5 39 White-American Indian/Alaska Native 46.4 - 37.1 = 9.3 .65 White - All ethnicities 46.4 - 44.2 = 2.2 .15 Poverty Status At or above - below 46.0 - 37.3 = 8.7 .61 Home Language English - Non-English 44.8 - 40.4 = 4.4 .31 Family Type Two parent - single parent 45.2 - 40.1 .36 Two parent - other 45.2 - 38.9 .44 Age < 5 - 5/5.5 35 - 39.7 = -4.7 33 < 5 - 5.5/6 35 - 45.8 = -10.8 76 < 5 - 6+ 35 - 50.4 = -15.4 -1.08 Primary Care Nonparental - parental 44.8 - 39.8 .35 (year prior to kindergarten entry) Non Head Start preschool - Head Start 47.2 - 40.3 .49 Home: nonrelative - relative 45.4 - 39.5 .42 with the class of 1960.
 With the launch of Sesame Street in 1969, however, documentation of the effects of educational programs on television began.
 Sesame Street was the pioneer of what became a burgeoning industry of educational programming for preschoolers (Fisch, 2004).
-Viewing of Sesame Street and its successors such as Blue's Clues has been associated with increased literacy, numeracy, and general knowledge (Mielke, 2000).
-Long-term effects of frequent viewing of Sesame Street for literacy, including more leisure reading as adolescents, have also been reported (Huston, Anderson, Wright, Linebarger, & Schmitt, 2000).
+Viewing of Sesame Street and it successors such as Blue's Clues has been associated with increased literacy, numeracy, and general knowledge (Mielke, 2000).
+Long-term effects of frequent viewing of Sesame Street for literacy, including more leisure reading as adolescents, also have been reported (Huston, Anderson, Wright, Linebarger, & Schmitt, 2000).

 Since the arrival of videos and cable television in the early 1980s, opportunities for young children to watch educational programs have increased beyond those available to early viewers of Sesame Street.
 In the late 1990s and early 2000s, the landscape changed again with a deluge of digital products for the preschool market.
+The benefits of many of these products (e.g., the Baby Genius series) have not been validated, but there can be no argument that they have become commonplace in the lives of today's preschool children.

-Because of a lack of data regarding children's school-entry literacy knowledge, the effects of media on that knowledge remain uncertain, although available evidence points to at least some positive benefits of media exposure on a variety of cognitive and socioemotional outcomes (Troseth, Saylor, & Archer, 2006).
+Because of a lack of data on children's school-entry literacy knowledge, media effects on that knowledge remains uncertain, although available evidence points to at least some positive benefits of media exposure on a variety of cognitive and socioemotional outcomes (Troseth, Saylor, & Archer, 2006).